microsoft/ai-developer/Python/challenges/Challenge-02.md

     :bulb: For a detailed explanation of Chat History, please refer to the documentation [here](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/chat-history?pivots=programming-language-python).

-1. Use the Chat Completion service to send the entire chat history, including the latest prompt, to the Azure OpenAI chat service.
+1. Use the Chat Completion service to send the entire chat history, including the latest prompt, to the Azure AI Foundry chat service.
 Once the service processes this and generates a response, wait until the full response is received before sending it back to the client.

     :bulb: Refer to the Semantic Kernel documentation [here](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/?tabs=python-AzureOpenAI%2Cpython-AzureOpenAI%2Cjava-AzureOpenAI&pivots=programming-language-python#using-chat-completion-services) for an example of how to call the chat completion service.